filisko/testable-functions/README.md

 - classes or functions (`@runInSeparateProcess`, `@preserveGlobalState disabled`)
 - static variables or properties (`@backupStaticAttributes`)

-To solve this issue, use PHPUnit's docblocks shown above in each test:
+To solve this issue, use PHPUnit's docblocks shown above per each single test method:

 ```php
 /**